ARTIFICIAL INTELLIGENCE AND GENERATIVE/EMERGING TECHNOLOGIES

 The more you can set clear expectations and cultivate trust, the more likely you’ll be to a clear path together through what can feel like uncharted territory.

-• Below are some recommended visual conventions (ATTACHED FOR YOU TO CUT AND PASTE) to signal to students how and when to appropriately use generative AI in your classes, whether this is an overall disposition or you want to consider differentiating this by assessment.
+- Below are some recommended visual conventions (please feel free to cut and paste into your own documents) to signal to students how and when to appropriately use generative AI in your classes, whether this is an overall disposition or you want to consider differentiating this by assessment.
 PLEASE consider putting something like this right on your syllabus and talk about it up front and throughout the semester or even per each assessment!
 Sample Syllabus Language for the Use of AI in the Classroom.
+Download your own copy of the AI Visuals here.

 AI-FREE ASSIGNMENT | No AI use allowed